 Culture Satellite Account – Government of Canada.
 (2019).
 Culture Gross Domestic Products and Jobs, Detailed Figures for 2017.
 Retrieved on June 20, 2019.
 Retrieved from https://www.canada.ca/content/dam/pch/images/corporate/publications/general-publications/culture-satellite-account/Culture-GDP-Jobs-Detailed-2016-en.jpg.

-Culture’s contribution of 2.1% in Yukon’s economy compared to 2.8% in Canada’s shows there is significant potential for Yukon in this sector.
+Culture’s contribution of 2.1% in Yukon’s economy compared to 2.7% in Canada’s shows that there is significant potential for Yukon to grow this sector.
 A prosperous creative and cultural industries sector would not only strengthen our creative community, but also contribute to the development of other sectors such as tourism, small business, manufacturing and education.